-Are you looking for a great way to learn new skills, gain experience, build your resume, and more?
+Are you looking for a great way to help others, learn new skills, gain experience, build your resume, and meet more people?
 Try volunteering!
 There are many ways you can help those in need, whether it's in your own community or on the other side of the world.
 1st Financial Bank USA believes in the importance of giving back.
-Here are 25 different ways that you can volunteer your time.
+Here are 25 different ways to volunteer in your community.

 5. Tutor Students

 If you have ever been stuck on an algebraic equation or needed help with the phrasing of an important paper, you might have wished you had a tutor to help you.
 Tutors help give one-on-one attention to students who need to hear the material in a different way.
 Usually, a tutor will help find an easier way for the student to interpret and learn the material.
 This is a great way to spark your own creativity.
 Plus, you’ll get to help students build a lifelong love of learning.

 While tutoring is helping a student academically, mentoring is helping a student in all aspects of life.
 Specific to Lee University, Big Pal, Little Pal, is a program that pairs up college students with children from the boys and girls club or other homes.
 This program, and mentorship in general, gives kids who may not have a good role model a chance to experience a healthy relationship with an adult.

 Students may forget some of the information they learned during the year over the course of the summer.
 Summer reading programs keep their reading skills active and minds fresh.
 Organizing a summer reading program is an excellent way to get kids to read a book, broaden their vocabularies, and learn something new.
 You can share your favorite books, offer prizes to children who meet their goals, and turn the program into a friendly competition, all while teaching children the importance of reading.